 Now that you know about the cost to open a restaurant, how are you planning to fund it?
 Consider crowdfunding to finance your new restaurant, and get the funding you need while also building a network of customers already excited to come in on the opening night!

-Learn more at www.honeycombcredit.com/restaurant and sign up below for more information!
+Learn more at www.honeycombcredit.com/restaurant and for more resources on Honeycomb Credit, click the button below!